 Our Bridgeport & Huntington Orthodontists Advise On What Not to Eat While Wearing Braces

-At Commerce Park Children’s Dentistry & Orthodontics in Bridgeport and Huntington, CT, we are committed to providing quality orthodontic treatment for children and young adults.
+At Commerce Park Children’s Dentistry & Orthodontics in Bridgeport, Shelton and Westport, CT, we are committed to providing quality orthodontic treatment for children and young adults.
 Our orthodontists are enthusiastic and excited about caring for patients and promoting lifelong dental health.

 Patient education plays a large role in successful orthodontic treatment, and that includes making sure you and your child are doing what you can at home to help attain that goal.
 We want your little one’s orthodontic care to be a success through and through, and we are sure that you do, too!

-That is why our Bridgeport and Huntington orthodontic offices offer the following orthodontic diet chart to show you which foods to avoid and which foods are OK to eat with braces, to ensure beautiful results after the braces come off!
+That is why our Bridgeport, Shelton and Westport orthodontic offices offer the following orthodontic diet chart to show you which foods to avoid and which foods are OK to eat with braces, to ensure beautiful results after the braces come off!

 Foods that cannot be cleaned off the braces may lead to discoloration and decay of your teeth.
 Even though our braces and wires are metal or ceramic, they are fragile and often damaged by eating the wrong foods, which forces us to take longer to finish your treatment.